by Neil MacQueen, …Math Wiz and Donut Lover

 But let’s say you go out and ACTUALLY PAY FOR YOUR COMPUTERS with the church’s money…

 Here’s THE REAL COST of a NEW COMPUTER:

 1 good new computer will last 7 to 8 years in the average Sunday School.

 So, let’s say you use it 40 Sundays a year (Sept-May).
 8 years x 40 weeks of use per year = 320 classtime uses.

 A decent inexpensive new computer and 20″ monitor in 2013 can be bought for $400.
 So….divide $400 by 320 uses and you get….

 $1.25 per week for 1 new computer over it’s lifetime.

 Reverting back to donuts….that’s about the cost of 6 donut holes per week.

-Total up the cost of new computers + all the software you need, and you’re at about $1.00 per kid every time you step into the computer lab.
+Total up the cost of new computers + all the software you need, and you’re UNDER $1.00 per kid every time you step into the computer lab.

 A box of 20 “Timbit” donut holes from Tim Hortons is about $4.
 Add a quart of orange juice for $3… and you’re spending MORE on snacks than software per week.